kubernetes/kubernetes/examples/guestbook/README.md

 frontendController   brendanburns/php-redis   name=frontend       3
 ```

-Once that's up you can list the pods in the cluster, to verify that the master, slaves and frontends are running:
+Once that's up (it may take ten to thirty seconds to create the pods) you can list the pods in the cluster, to verify that the master, slaves and frontends are running:

 ```shell
 $ cluster/kubecfg.sh list pods